Other Flag Day

 When is Flag Day?
 This holiday is always observed on June 14.
 National Flag Week is the week that Flag Day falls on.

 Flag Day is today, a June 14 holiday.
-This is a day for all Americans to celebrate and show respect for our flag, its designers, and its makers.
-Our flag represents the United States of America and its citizens.
+This is a day for all Americans to celebrate and show respect for Old Glory, its designers, and its makers.
+Fondly called “Old Glory”, or simply “The Colors, it represents the United States of America and its citizens.
 Our country is the greatest country in the world.
 We should pause today, to recognize our great country and our great citizens over the ages.
 Our flag represents our independence and our unity as a nation…..one nation, under God, indivisible.
-Our flag has a proud and glorious history.
+The Stars and Stripes has a proud and glorious history.
 It was at the lead of every battle fought by Americans.
 Many people have died protecting it.
 It even stands proudly on the surface of the moon.
+With all of this in mind, it is important for all of us to know flag etiquette.

 We lovingly refer to it by other names, including: